 Multiple Disabilities and Visual Impairment (39460) 1.
 GENERAL INFORMATION 1.1.
 Course teacher Assoc.
 Prof. Sonja Alimović, PhD 1.6.
-Year of the study programme/ semester (summer, winter) 1st / 2 nd (summer) 1.2.
+Year of the study programme/ semester (summer, winter) 1 st / 2 nd (summer) 1.2.
 Name of the course Multiple Disabilities and Visual Impairment 1.7.
 Credits (ECTS) 6 1.3.
 Associate teachers Martina Celizic 1.8.
 Type of instruction (number of hours L + E + S + e-learning) 15+30+15 1.4.
 Study programme (undergraduate, graduate, integrated) Graduate study programme Educational Rehabilitation 1.9.
 Expected enrolment in the course 5 1.5.
 Status of the course Mandatory 1.10.
 Level of application of e-learning (level 1, 2, 3), percentage of online instruction (max.
 20%) 1 2.
 COURSE DESCRIPTION 2.1.
 Course objectives To introduce students in complex intervening of multiple disabilities and visual impairment.
 To develop, in students, an ability to observe and assess persons with multiple disabilities and visual impairment.
 Capacitate students to independently devise rehabilitation goals and to create the support program for children with multiple disabilities and visual impairment.
 Course enrolment requirements and entry competences required for the course Student is supposed to have the basic knowledge about visual impairment and the programs for children with visual impairment.
 2.3.
 Learning outcomes at the level of the programme to which the course contributes Compare different support systems for persons with disability Distinguish between different methods of scientific research Create social inclusion process enhancement procedures for persons with disability at all levels of ecological system Construct formal and informal procedures for assessing need satisfaction of a child or children with disability Create procedures contributing to equalization of opportunities for persons with disabilities

-Multiple Disabilities and Visu al Impairment (39460) 2.4.
-Learning outcomes expected at the level of the course (4 to 10 learning outcomes) Develop cooperation with other expert Use learning techniques leading to for reorganize education and rehabilitation deduce specific skills and knowledge ne devise education and rehabilitation pro modify education and rehabilitation pro based on ethical codes and principals of social ts, teams, organizations, and systems mal and/or personal promotion in education and methods intending to individualize the education working with children with multiple organs for persons with multiple disabilities and and rehabilitation field of expertise ational and rehabilitational approach disabilities and visual impairment d visual impairment 2.5.
-Course content broken down in detail by weekly class schedule (syllabus) Assessment and adapting the environm Communication of persons with multip Cerebral visual impairment Active learning and 5 step model s with multiple disabilities and visual impairmenent 2.6.
-Format of instruction: ☑ lectures ☑ seminars and workshops ☑ exercises ☑ online in entirety ☑ partial e-learning ☑ field work independent assignments multimedia and the internet laboratory work with mentor (other) 2.7.
+Multiple Disabilities and Visu al Impairment (39460) Evaluate the effect of education and rehabilitation procedures Plan and implement scientific research based on ethical codes and principals of Develop cooperation with other experts, teams, organizations, and systems Use learning techniques leading to formal and/or personal promotion in education 2.4.
+Learning outcomes expected at the level of the course (4 to 10 learning outcomes) reorganize education and rehabilitation methods intending to individualize the deduce specific skills and knowledge needed in working with children with multi devise education and rehabilitation program for persons with multiple disabilitie modify education and rehabilitation procedures considering their efficacy evaluate the benefits of specific methods and techniques used in education and disabilities and visual impairment tiple disabilities and visual impairment 2.5.
+Course content broken down in detail by weekly class schedule (syllabus) Visual impairment with multiple disabilities Observation and assessment of persons with multiple disabilities and visual impairment Assessment and adapting the environment Communication of persons with multiple disabilities and visual impairment Cerebral visual impairment Active learning and 5 step model Planning the activity for a person and a group of persons with multiple disabilities Assistive technology 2.6.
+Format of instruction: ☑ lectures ☑ independent assignments ☑ seminars and workshops ☑ multimedia and the internet ☑ exercises ☐ laboratory ☐ online in entirety ☐ work with mentor ☐ partial e-learning ☐ (other) 2.7.
 Comments: Workshops are going to be organized in Mali dom - Zagreb according to prior agreement